Blair Jenkins and Raphael Gerraty are the winners of the 2018 Kavli Institute Award for Distinguished Research in Neuroscience

 [Jenkins, left, and Gerraty, right]

-Blair’s thesis was entitled, “Elucidated molecular and cellular mechanisms that mediate touch receptor development in mammalian skin.”
+Blair’s thesis was entitled, “Cellular and Molecular Mechanisms of Mammalian Touch-Dome Development.”
 In her work, she discovered cell types and signaling pathways that pattern selective innervation of touch receptors during embryonic development.
 Her research reveals biological mechanisms that establish proper touch sensation in mammals, which is essential for social-emotional development in infants.

 Blair is now completing her MD training at Columbia, and will apply to residency programs in the fall.